 What is the Rodz API?

 The Rodz API is a RESTful interface that gives you programmatic access to the full Rodz platform.
-It allows you to create and manage intent signals, enrich company and contact data, and receive real-time notifications through webhooks.
-Every feature available in the Rodz dashboard can also be controlled through the API.
+You can create and manage intent signals, enrich company and contact data, and receive real-time notifications through webhooks.
+Every feature in the Rodz dashboard is also available through the API.

 The API follows REST conventions.
 It accepts and returns JSON, uses standard HTTP methods (GET, POST, PUT, DELETE) and communicates results through conventional HTTP status codes.
-Whether you are building a custom integration with your CRM, automating intent-based workflows or syncing enriched data with your internal tools, the API provides a predictable, well-documented interface to do so.
+Building a custom CRM integration, automating intent-based workflows, syncing enriched data with internal tools: the API gives you a predictable, well-documented interface for all of it.

-This reference serves as the pillar page for all Rodz technical guides.
-If you are just getting started, begin with our authentication and first request guide before diving into the details below.
+This reference is the pillar page for all Rodz technical guides.
+If you’re just getting started, begin with the authentication and first request guide before going through the details below.

 Prerequisites